-Experience Over 40 years oil and gas industry experience in Canada and internationally, including exploration, foreign growth strategies, sustainability and international operations Current Role Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business, University of Calgary, teaching energy, corporate social responsibility and sustainability strategies Lecturer for the Institute of Corporate Directors Education Program on environment, social and governance strategies Other / Past Directorships (5-year history) Cub Energy Inc. (2013 to 2022) TransGlobe Energy (subsidiary of VAALCO Energy Inc.) (2020 to 2022) Background Various senior executive roles with British Petroleum and Amoco in North America and the Middle East Education Ph.D.
+Experience Over 40 years oil and gas industry experience in Canada and internationally, including exploration, foreign growth strategies, sustainability and international operations Current Role Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business, University of Calgary, teaching energy, corporate social responsibility and sustainability strategies Lecturer for the Institute of Corporate Directors Education Program on environment, social and governance strategies Valeura Energy Inc., Board Chair Other / Past Directorships (5-year history) Cub Energy Inc. (2013 to 2022) TransGlobe Energy (2020 to 2022) Vaalco Energy Inc. (2022 to 2023) Background Various senior executive roles with British Petroleum and Amoco in North America, North Africa and the Middle East Education Ph.D.
 Geology, Trinity College, University of Dublin Executive Program, Ivey School of Business, University of Western Ontario Other Institute of Corporate Directors designation

-Calculated based on the total number of shares and DSUs on March 15, 2023 multiplied by \$17.19 (the TSX closing price on March 15, 2023), in accordance with the Share Ownership Policy.
+Calculated based on the total number of shares and DSUs on March 13, 2024 multiplied by \$15.35 (the TSX closing price on March 13, 2024), in accordance with the Share Ownership Policy.